AnnFell/AoC2024/readme.md

 Part 1: finally got the hang of capture groups... better late than never.
 Really quick solve.
 Part 2: Put the enable flag in the wrong place (inside the for loop) so spent a lot of time scratching my head because my answer was too high...

+**Day 4**
+Part 1: I wrote a really clever util I can re-use.
+Too bad it had a little bug (no matrix edge detection) that took me reeeeeally long to spot.
+Part 2: super quick, the work paid off.